manivaskandukuri/Prediction-of-customer-value-and-its-temporal-validity-in-online-gaming/README.md

-# Prediction of customer value and its temporal validity in online gaming
+# Prediction of customer value and its temporal validity for online gaming

 The input feature space contains 22 variables spanning across multiple aspects of customer behaviour.\
 Outputs: Customer value (Y1) and its temporal Extrapolation (temporal validity) (Y2).